cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Within the text option dialog there now is a check mark for German Umlauts in order to build the used alphabet by clicking.

-- Text file now can be shown in any given fixed block length: e.g. formats xxx xxx xxx  or  xxxxx xxxxx xxxxx ...
+- A text file now can be shown in any given fixed block length: e.g. formats xxx xxx xxx  or  xxxxx xxxxx xxxxx ...
   Also you can convert everything into small or capital letters.